Scroll to top

 Monday, Arts, Humanities

-Ancient Mediterranean and Indic arts and humanities.
+Ancient conversations in arts and humanities.
 Lecture and seminar, with attention to The Vedas (1500-1200 BC) and The Ramayana (700-200 BC).

 Tuesday, Civics, Ethics